-We draw attention to Note 2 (o) in the financial report, which indicates that the Company had a net cash balance of \$0.03m as at 31 March 2022 and is in the process of trying to negotiate extended payment terms with its creditors.
+We draw attention to Note 2 (o) in the financial report, which indicates that the Company had a net current deficiency as at 31 March 2023 of \$4.15 million and that maintenance contracts with two of the Company's major customers, which together account for significant portion of total revenue, are expiring in October 2023.
+The outcome of the potential renewal of these contracts is not yet known.
+The company is reliant on the continued financial support of its ultimate parent entity in order to meet its obligations as they fall due.
 These facts, along with the other events and conditions outlined in Note 2 (o) indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.